-It is not unusual for an individual to juggle the commitments of working in a family farming business and then backing it up with several sessions of strenuous training a week to meet their sporting goals.
-This week The Rural talks to Charles Sturt University (CSU) veterinary biology/veterinary science student and accomplished skiing competitor Krystle Yin.
-Yin is a member of the CSU’s Elite Athlete program for Moguls (snow skiing).
+It is not unusual for an individual to juggle the commitments of working in a family farming business or the rural sector and then backing it up with several sessions of strenuous training a week to meet their sporting goals.
+This week The Rural talks to former NRL Toyota Cup player and member of Gundagai Tigers, James Luff.
+Luff and his family farm “Cotway,” at Adjungbilly and they are known for producing sheep and cattle and top-quality working dogs.

 JAMES Luff has the perfect training ground.
 The characteristic Adjungbilly hills are what he calls home and it is also the location where his family farm “Cotway”, a grazing property which runs Bond sheep and Angus cattle.

 Adjungbilly is also in the drawing area for the popular Group Nine club Gundagai Tigers.
 It is this club that allowed Luff to start his career in playing rugby league as a junior.

 “It was good to be rubbing shoulders with the best there is and I gained a lot of experience … but Sydney wasn’t for me,” he said.

 “I was interested in getting home and being on the property.”

 “People don’t care for you in Sydney like they do in Gundagai … when you come home to Gundagai they have fire crackers for you,” he laughs.